brownt47/R-For-Data-Science-Solutions/Chapter 3.7.1 Solutions.md

 )
 ```

-Looking at the tribble we see there is only one entry/row for "Fair" and the value associated with "Fair" is "1610".
-Similarily for the other levels of cuts.
+Looking at the tribble we see there is only one entry for "Fair" and the value associated with "Fair" is "1610".
+Same thing for the other levels of cuts.

-If we use the geom_bar on this tribble, we will get five bars all with a height of one.
-This is because there is only one row for each of the labels "Fair", "Good", etc.
+If we use the `geom_bar` on this tribble, we will get five bars all with a height of one.
+This is because there is only one row for each of the labels: "Fair", "Good", etc.

  ![image](/images/Exercise3.7.1.2a.png)

  If we alter the tribble by adding another "Fair" row, we should see a change in the geom_bar plot now that there are two Fair entries.

+ `geom_bar` is simply counting the number of rows that have "Fair", "Good", etc. in the `cut` column.

  ```R
  demo2 <- tribble(
   ~cut,         ~freq,